 It’s been said you are what you eat.
 And while this may not be literally true (something we can all be thankful for), it is true that the food we consume plays a vital role in our health, appearance, and even our mood.
 That’s why it’s so important to adopt a diet that is high in vitamins and nutrients, and that rejects all the junk your body doesn’t need.
 And the best diet for optimal health?
 A whole food plant-based diet.
 What is a plant-based diet?
 We'll cover that and more below – from what to eat, limit, and avoid to how you can get started today.

 We’re talking about fundamental behavioral changes — learning how to identify which foods are best for your body, and building a daily meal plan around those foods.

 You’ve probably heard of the vegan diet, where one avoids any foods that contain any sort of animal products.
 This means no meat, dairy, fish, eggs, or bee products (such as honey).

 A vegan diet is a great way to cut out a lot of unhealthy food from daily routine, potentially lowering your blood sugar levels, improving your kidney functions and reducing your risk of obesity, diabetes, heart disease, dementia, and certain forms of cancer.
-Not too shabby, right?